Back to Glossary

 While most assets lose value over time, others do not depreciate as they maintain value.
 In fact, the property will typically appreciate and increase the owner’s net worth.
 Some types of assets that do not depreciate include the following list:

-What is the Difference Between Assets and Liabilities?
+What Is the Difference Between Assets and Liabilities?

-How are Assets & Liabilities Connected to Net Worth?
+How Are Assets & Liabilities Connected to Net Worth?

 Net worth, also known as total equity, is the calculated value of the financial resources of an individual or entity.
 Net worth is calculated using assets and liabilities.